 Because people with hypoactive delirium aren't disruptive, their condition may go unnoticed unless physicians screen for it.
 In the Vanderbilt study, 19 of the 25 patients identified with a standard screening tool had not been diagnosed by emergency room physicians.
 Of the 16 of 25 admitted to the hospital, only one was diagnosed by a hospital physician at the time of admission.

 Recognizing delirium is critical to a successful outcome for older patients.
 Research indicates that one month after hip replacement or cardiac surgery, patients who develop hospital delirium are twice as likely as those who don't to show a decline in their ability to perform normal activities of daily living.
 When patients with delirium are transferred from the hospital to a nursing facility for rehabilitation, whether their delirium clears has a profound impact on their functional recovery.

-The most widely used screening tool is the Confusion Assessment Method.
-It prompts health professionals to look for several symptoms: a sudden change in mental status; difficulty focusing during conversation; rambling, disorganized, or illogical thoughts; altered consciousness (anything from hyperalert to unrousable); disorientation regarding time or place; impaired memory; seeing or hearing things that aren't there; increased motor activity (such as restlessness, picking at clothes, or tapping fingers) or decreased motor activity (such as staring into space or moving very slowly); and disturbed sleep (such as insomnia or daytime sleepiness).
+A widely used screening tool is the Confusion Assessment Method.
+It prompts health professionals to look for several symptoms: a sudden change in mental status; difficulty focusing during conversation; rambling, disorganized, or illogical thoughts; altered consciousness (anything from hyperalert to unarousable); disorientation regarding time or place; impaired memory; seeing or hearing things that aren't there; increased motor activity (such as restlessness, picking at clothes, or tapping fingers) or decreased motor activity (such as staring into space or moving very slowly); and disturbed sleep (such as insomnia or daytime sleepiness).
 Delirium is diagnosed if the symptoms fluctuate or appear suddenly and involve inattention as well as altered consciousness or trouble thinking.

 At present, there's no blood test for delirium, but researchers at Harvard Medical School are looking for possible biomarkers.